elastic/search-ui/docs/reference/api-connectors-elasticsearch.md

 });
 ```

-#### Applying a range to a field that isn't a facet [api-connectors-elasticsearch-applying-a-range-to-a-field-that-isnt-a-facet]
+### Applying a range filter to a field that isn't a facet [api-connectors-elasticsearch-applying-a-range-to-a-field-that-isnt-a-facet]

 If the field isn't a facet, you will be able to apply filters to the search using `value`, `numeric range` and `date range`, depending on the field type.